ceguez/e-commerce-website/README.md

 * Firebase  for server and database.
 * React: used create-react-app to set up the project.
 * Yarn (package manager)
-* JavaScript XML(JSX) to build out the components for the application in a modular fashion.
+* JavaScript and JSX to build out the components for the application in a modular fashion.
 * Redux (State management)
 * React Router to set up routes.
 * Axios to communicate with the backend.